racket/rhombus/design/class/class.md

 implementation.

 The `constructor`, `binding` and `annotation` clause forms support customizing those aspects of the class.
-In each case, the form expects an identifier afterward that is bound to the default constructor, binding, or annotation, or a curried version in the case of subclassing.

-If `internal` is present, then it binds the associated `identifier` to the representation in the same context as the `class` definition, and that `identifier` also serves as a default for `make_identifier`, `bind_identifier` or `annot_identifier`.
+If `internal` is present, then it binds the associated `identifier` to the representation of the class in the same context as the `class` definition.
+The representation accesses the default constructor, binding, and annotation.

 The `authentic` clause is a performance hack that disallows custodians and impersonators.